diseraluca/diseraluca.github.io/_posts/2019-02-21-chronicle-of-learning.md

 is equivalent to $$ ( ( ( ( ( M_N \cup ... ) \cup M_4 ) \cup M_3 ) \cup M_2 ) \cup M_1 ) \cup M ) $$

-In a more practical way, we follow the following process.
+In a more practical way, we apply the following algorithm.

 Let's suppose that we have the following two TMs: